University of California, Washington Center (UCDC)

 Nature of Research/Program Description:

-The two main components of the UCDC program are an internship and research seminar.
 Students spend 24-32 hours each week at their internships.
-Washington, D.C. offers a wide array of internship possibilities, from working on Capitol Hill or in a government agency to interning for a major media outlet, a nonprofit organization, or a cultural institution.
+Washington, D.C. offers a wide array of internship possibilities>, from working on Capitol Hill or in a government agency to interning for a major media outlet, a nonprofit organization, or a cultural institution.
 Internship placements are selected by students based on their interests, with the assistance of UCDC program staff as needed.

 Students also attend a weekly research seminar.
-An essential part of the Washington program, the seminar enables students to draw on Washington’s rich variety of research opportunities to complete a research paper on a subject related to their internships.
+An essential component of the Washington program, the seminar enables students to draw on Washington’s rich variety of research opportunities to complete a research paper on a subject related to their internships.
 In addition to the research seminar, students may also opt to take one upper-division elective course from a range of classes offered by faculty at the Washington Center.
+Elective classes are offered in several disciplines, including the social and natural sciences, arts, and humanities.
+All courses take advantage of Washington’s unique resources for study and research.

 Information about the online application process can be found here.